david-cako/scrobble-shelf/README.md

 scrobble-shelf {LAST FM USERNAME} {output dir (i.e., /var/www/scrobble-shelf)} [--period 6months]
 ```

+Note that you will need to run the above as a cron job if you wish to have scrobble shelf automatically update.

 #### Local artwork files:

 scrobble shelf also allows you to substitute local files for albums missing cover art on last.fm, or those which are incorrectly scrobbled.
 Simply add keys with partial string matches to `COVER_ART_SUBS` in the `cover_art_subs.py` file, and values of the local paths.
 Note that these are only sourced in absence of artwork on last.fm.